richarddd/aws-lambda-api-gateway-servlet/README.md

 This util allows for mapping any HttpServletRequest and HttpServletResponse to and from API gateway classes

 ## Installation
-1. Add Jitpack to repos in gradle.build
+1. Add Jitpack to repos in gradle.build.kts

     ```kotlin
     repositories {